 Welcome to the Department of English at UNCW

 Majoring in English at UNC Wilmington means more than reading books and writing papers.
-The best minds in the country meet the students on the common ground of learning through the Buckner Lectures, which has brought such notables as Pulitzer Prize-winning author Philip Roth and award-winning author Susan Cheever to campus.
+The best minds in the country meet the students on the common ground of learning through the Buckner Lectures, which has brought such notables as Pulitzer Prize-winning author John Updike and award-winning author Susan Cheever to campus.

 Here, English majors are part of a community of learners, contributing original scholarship and also putting this knowledge into practice.